Which Acana Regionals Recipes Get

 The first two ingredients in this dog food are chicken and turkey.
 Although they are quality items, raw meat contains up to 73% water.
 After cooking, most of that moisture is lost, reducing the meat content to just a fraction of its original weight.

 After processing, these items would probably account for a smaller part of the total content of the finished product.

-The fourth ingredient is lamb meal.
-Lamb meal is considered a meat concentrate and contains nearly 300% more protein than fresh lamb.
+The fifth ingredient is chicken meal.
+Chicken meal is considered a meat concentrate and contains nearly 300% more protein than fresh chicken.

-It’s important to note that a number of ingredients included in this recipe are each a type of legume:
+It’s important to note that the next 3 ingredients included in this recipe are each a type of legume:

 - Red lentils